verdict-project/docker-presto-with-hadoop/README.md

 ```

-# More memeory for Presto?
+# More memory for Presto?

 Provide the following environment variables.
 The startup script picks those variables and set
 configuration files accordingly.